kurtis2221/gunmetal_fix/README.md

 ## Usage
 - Run gunmetal_fix.exe
-- Optionally change the value in the gunmetal_fix.ini to a value between 0 and 255
+- Optionally you can change the value in gunmetal_fix.ini to a value between 0 and 255

+Made by Kurtis

+Supported by AlbertHamik

+2022.09.22.